-After completing the PTC Basic Proofreading course last summer, I decided to enrol on Copyediting 2: Headway immediately.
+After completing the PTC Basic Proofreading course in the summer of 2020, I decided to enrol on a copyediting course (Copyediting 2: Headway) immediately.
 Why?
 Because I’ve been working as a line- and copyeditor full-time for 18 months, and part-time for several years.
 When I started the course, I thought I would sail through.
 And yes, I didn’t find the course materials too demanding.
 However, the exercises were challenging and they changed how I thought about my job.
 Read on to find out how in this course review…

 The CIEP CE2 copyediting course is for people who have some copyediting experience and who want to go over the basics with feedback on their work.
 It suits those starting out, those who are curious about copyediting, and those who have taken a significant career break (e.g. five years) and who want to get up to speed again.